ggalmeida0/ml-algorithms-pros-and-cos/README.md

 - **Max depth** - This determines the maximum depth for each tree in the forest.
 It is the same as the parameter in the decision tree

 ### Strengths:
-- **Extremely powerfull** - When tunned correctly it is one of the most powerfull machine learning models
+- **Extremely powerful** - When tunned correctly it is one of the most powerfull machine learning models
 - **Have tree based model strengths** - It is very good at scaling and perform well on mix of continuous and binary data just like other tree based models.

 ### Weaknesses: